WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 An alternate way of understanding KNN is by thinking about it as calculating a decision boundary (i.e. boundaries for more than 2 classes) which is then used to classify new points.

 ## More on K
-Let's talk a bit about the variable K. Like most machine learning algorithms, the K in KNN is a hyperparameter that we must tune in order to get the best possible classifier for a given dataset.
-Essentially, the choice of K has an effect on the shape of the prediction curves (i.e. decision boundary) of our classifier.
+At this point, you're probably wondering how to pick the variable K and what its effects are on your classifier.
+Well, like most machine learning algorithms, the K in KNN is a hyperparameter that you, as a designer, must pick in order to get the best possible fit for the data set.
+Intuitively, you can think of K as controlling the shape of the decision boundary we talked about earlier.

-In fact, when K is small, we are restraining the region of a given prediction and forcing our classifier to be “more blind” to the overall distribution.
+When K is small, we are restraining the region of a given prediction and forcing our classifier to be “more blind” to the overall distribution.
 A small value for K provides the most flexible fit, which will have low bias but high variance.
 Graphically, our decision boundary will be more jagged.

 <img src="/assets/1nearestneigh.png">